 - Teal Pumpkin Project “Non-Food Treats Available Here” Sign (free instant download)

 - pumpkin (only 1 is needed, although I used 3)

 - acrylic sticker gems (I used clear ones and blue ones)

 I’ll be handing out glowsticks with connectors for Halloween.
 They’ll be in the Teal Pumpkin Halloween Trick or Treat Bucket from F.A.R.E.
 Below are the specific products I’m using.
 I chose glowsticks because kids of all ages typically enjoy them, but there are many different items easily available for non-food treats.

-Update: I’ve recently used LED finger lights, which were very popular with trick-or-treaters.
+I like to hand out LED finger lights, which were very popular with trick-or-treaters.

 Teal Pumpkin Halloween Trick or Treat Bucket 8.5 in – Official Teal Pumpkin Project Allergy-Friendly Candy Accessory – All Sales Supports F.A.R.E.